Julius Evola: Philosophy

 Nicholas Goodrick-Clarke wrote that Evola's "rigorous New Age spirituality speaks directly to those who reject absolutely the leveling world of democracy, capitalism, multi-racialism and technology at the outset of the twenty-first century.
 Their acute sense of cultural chaos can find powerful relief in his ideal of total renewal."
-Stephen Atkins summarized Evola's philosophy as "a complete rejection of modern society and its mores".
+Stephen Atkins summarised Evola's philosophy as "a complete rejection of modern society and its mores".
 Evola loathed liberalism, because, as Rose wrote, "Everything he revered—social castes, natural inequalities, and sacred privileges—was targeted by liberalism for reform or abolition."
-Goodrick-Clarke wrote that Evola invoked Indo-Aryan tradition to advance "a radical doctrine of anti-egalitarianism, anti-democracy, anti-liberalism and anti-Semitism".
+Goodrick-Clarke wrote that Evola invoked Indo-European tradition to advance "a radical doctrine of anti-egalitarianism, anti-democracy, anti-liberalism and anti-Semitism".
 Rose described Evola as "one of the strangest intellectual figures of his century".

 Magical idealism

 Thomas Sheehan wrote that "Evola's first philosophical works from the 'twenties were dedicated to reshaping neo-idealism from a philosophy of Absolute Spirit and Mind into a philosophy of the "absolute individual" and action."
 Accordingly, Evola developed his doctrine of "magical idealism", which held that "the Ego must understand that everything that seems to have a reality independent of it is nothing but an illusion, caused by its own deficiency."
 For Evola, this ever-increasing unity with the "absolute individual" was consistent with unconstrained liberty, and therefore unconditional power.
 In his 1925 work Essays on Magical Idealism, Evola declared that "God does not exist.
 The Ego must create him by making itself divine."

 According to Sheehan, Evola discovered the power of metaphysical mythology while developing his theories.
 This led to his advocacy of supra-rational intellectual intuition over discursive knowledge.
 In Evola's view, discursive knowledge separates man from Being.
 Sheehan stated that this position is a theme in certain interpretations of Western philosophers such as Plato, Thomas Aquinas, and Martin Heidegger that was exaggerated by Evola.
-Evola would later write:
+Evola would later write: The truths that allow us to understand the world of Tradition are not those that can be "learned" or "discussed."
+They either are or are not.
+We can only remember them, and that happens when we are freed from the obstacles represented by various human constructions (chief among these are the results and methods of the authorized "researchers") and have awakened the capacity to see from the nonhuman viewpoint, which is the same as the Traditional viewpoint ...
+Traditional truths have always been held to be essentially non-human.

 Evola developed a doctrine of the "two natures": the natural world and the primordial "world of 'Being'".
 He believed that these "two natures" impose form and quality on lower matter and create a hierarchical "great chain of Being."
 He understood "spiritual virility" as signifying orientation towards this postulated transcendent principle.
 He held that the State should reflect this "ordering from above" and the consequent hierarchical differentiation of individuals according to their "organic preformation".
 By "organic preformation" he meant that which "gathers, preserves, and refines one's talents and qualifications for determinate functions."